Witiko/jBus/docs/architecture.md

   2. The uninitialized node then, either automatically or on an application's request:
     1. Switches to the initializing state.
     2. Sends a collision message to its own unicast address in all its scopes.
+    3. Starts listening for messages on:
+        1. The broadcast address in all its scopes.
+        2. The multicast addresses of all its groups in all its scopes.
-    3. Starts listening for messages on both the broadcast address and its unicast address in all its scopes.
+        3. Its own unicast address in all its scopes.
     4. If the node has any dependencies, it:
         1. Sends ping message to the unicast addresses of all the required nodes in all its scopes.
         2. Waits until it has received a bonjour message from all the required nodes in any of its scopes.